Dekline71/PHP-Unwanted-Input-Checker/README.md

 # PHP-Unwanted-Input-Checker
+Made in NetBeans IDE.
-Small PHP web app that inpuyts the user for a supported image and file size.
+Small PHP web app that inputs the user for a supported image and file size.
 Rejects any malicious input.